 In the age of sampling and recycling, it’s only logical to consider the potential of a circular cinema: a second chance for orphaned reels of film to find a new home.
 When Forever Dies is my attempt to take this concept as far as I can, but I never expected the end product to feel so deeply personal.

-As I dived into the archives, the archives also dived into me.
+As I dived into the archive, the archive also dived into me.
 I chose to work only with images that really spoke to me, and much to my surprise, the images I found demanded a discussion.
 What started out as my ode to cinema became a manifestation of all I hold dear and fear of losing, as alluring as it is distressing.
 Resulting in a story that dares to stare hot topics like gender politics, discrimination and polarization straight in the face.

 Director Peet Gelderblom: